Teri Casiokola

 - Letter From Amisfield

 There’s a national one, some toons have one.
 So how come the toon that’s internationally kent for it’s renowned poet, Robert Burns doesnae have a machar?
-I’m sure it must have occurred to someone...
+I’m sure it must have occurred to someone with the power to sanction such a thing at...